Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax: Runtime Analysis of and

 It remains to consider the case that $c=0$.
 The claimed bound on $T_{\rm \onemax}$ can be obtained by using the model $\model((\frac{i}{n})_{1\leq i\leq n})$.
 Each state represents the distance to the optimal point.
 By Equation~\eqref{eq:recclosedk} we have

 The maximal expected time to reach the optimal point is the sum of all $H_k$:

 \end{proof}

-We remark that the upper bounds given in Theorem~\ref{thm:onepso:onemax} for $c\in[\frac{1}{2},1]$ were presented in \cite[Thm.~14]{MRSSW:17} and that the upper bound for $c\in(0,\frac{1}{2})$ is newly obtained using the \emph{bounds-by-integration} from Section~\ref{subsec:integrationbounds} and the proof of the upper bound for $c=0$ is also new.
+We remark that the upper bounds given in Theorem~\ref{thm:onepso:onemax} for $c\in[\frac{1}{2},1]$ were presented in \cite[Thm.~14]{MRSSW:17} and that the upper bound for $c\in(0,\frac{1}{2})$ is newly obtained using the \emph{bounds-by-integration} from Section~\ref{subsec:integrationbounds} and the proof of the upper bound for $c=0$ is also new compared to \cite{MRSSW:17}.
+Admittedly, the bound for $c=0$ is already available in the context of randomized local search and can be found in \cite{Garnier1999}.
 Furthermore, note that for $c=\frac{1}{2}$ it is not sufficient to use the lower bound $p_i \geq p_1=\frac{1}{2} + \frac{1}{2n}$ in order to obtain the runtime bound given in Theorem~\ref{thm:onepso:onemax}.

+By repeatedly running \onepso and applying Markov's inequality for the analysis, an optimal solution is found with high probability so we have the following Corollary. \begin{corollary} If the \onepso is repeated $\lambda\cdot\log_2(n)$ times but each repetition is terminated after $2\cdot T(n)$ iterations, where $T(n)$ is the upper bound on the expected number of iterations to find the optimum specified in Theorems~\ref{thm:onepso:sorting} and~\ref{thm:onepso:onemax} with suitable constant factor, then \onepso finds the optimal solution with high probability. \end{corollary}